JermYeWorm/Hemo-Monitoring-Wearable/README.md

 # Hemodynamic Health Monitoring Wearable Platform
 This device is an open-source, programmable, highly-integrated wearable platform capable of simultaneously measuring multiple hemodynamic biosignals.
 The goal is to enable real time processing by integrating both analog front end and edge ML, before wireless transmit.
 The current revision is electrical bioimpedance (EBI), electrocardiogram (ECG), and photoplethysmography (PPG) bio-monitoring enabled, and contains an onboard microprocessor and BLE transmit module.
 <br><br>
-The ongoing work done on this project has been done with the Shah lab at the University of Maryland, College Park.
+The ongoing work on this project has been done with the Shah lab at the University of Maryland, College Park.
 <br><br>
 ![image](https://github.com/JermYeWorm/Hemodynamic-Monitoring-Wearable/assets/113321384/a1fd0d2d-41c1-4abf-bccf-92a026fa436c)
 <br><br>